When it comes to workplace productivity, it’s SaaS’s world — we’re just living in it.

 Intelligent payments: Implementing controls that govern all types of spending, no matter the payment method, will prevent employees from going over budget or spending out-of-bounds on subscription services.

 Visibility: Real-time visibility into company spend allows finance to catch unnecessary spending as it happens, so that they can quickly investigate and rectify the matter rather than let zombie subscriptions go unnoticed.

 Show zombie subscriptions who’s boss

 Anyone who’s ever watched an episode of The Walking Dead knows that there are three secrets to keeping zombies at bay: tools, vigilance, and teamwork.

-It’s the same with fighting zombie subscriptions: with communication, regular audits, and tools that help you keep on top of spending activity that’s happening across the company, teams can get rid of current zombie subscriptions and keep them from coming back.
+It’s the same with fighting zombie subscriptions.
+With communication, regular audits, and tools to stay on top of spending activity that’s happening across the company, teams can get rid of current zombie subscriptions and keep them from coming back.